 If not, now is a good time to start.

 A good idea when trying to understand your customers is to put yourself in their shoes.
-One way to do that is thinking about how they find a product on your site.
+85% of business buyers believe the experience a company provides is as important as its products.
+So one way to do that is to think about how they find a product on your site.
 What details do they typically have when they begin a search for information on your site?
-It’s easy when they have an exact product number or description, but what happens if all they have is a serial number, model number or a product category?
+It’s easy when they have an exact product number or description, but what happens if all they have is a serial number, model number, or a product category?
 Maybe they are just looking for a certain brand.
 Being able to anticipate the different ways customers will come to your site and then providing them a path to what they’re looking for, no matter how they’re looking for it, is a key feature of an industrial products eCommerce site.

 Beyond thinking about search and product identification, consider the following questions when you think about each customer persona: